 When Noramble designed their packaging, we chose Lafleur – a bold, confident serif font that added structure and impact without feeling overly serious.

 To balance this strength, we paired it with vibrant colours and playful secondary typography, creating a brand identity that feels accessible, energetic, and customer-focused.
+The bold typeface made an instant impression, giving the packaging strong shelf impact while still reflecting Methodology’s philosophy: high-performance haircare, no compromise, no pretension.

 For Cane, a minimalist toothbrush brand inspired by natural materials, Noramble combined Eldwin Script with Bebas Neue Pro – pairing soft, flowing typography with clean, structured lettering.